 I am a second year PhD student in the CDT Pervasive Parallelism at the University of Edinburgh.
 My PhD is supervised by Dr Christophe Dubach and co-supervised by Dr Michel Steuwer; I am a member of the Lift research group.

 My research interests are deep neural networks (DNN), optimising compilation and optimisation of DNN for portable performance.
-I have worked on these topics within my PhD project, as a research intern at Microsoft Research and in a yearlong collaboration with Huawei.
+I have worked on these topics within my PhD project, as a research intern at Microsoft Research and ARM and in a yearlong collaboration with Huawei.
 My research benefits from the diverse technical background I have: my past projects include a Scala and OpenCL framework for deep learning acceleration (PhD project), OpenCL and Python-based neural network-accelerated ant swarm simulation (Bachelor’s project) and two microcontroller-driven robots (funded projects for use in teaching).

 PhD in Optimising Compilation of Machine Learning Models for Heterogeneous Hardware